Are Local Service Ads (LSAs) Right for Your Business?

 - Your business’ proximity to the customer

-- Google My Business ratings and the number of reviews received
+- Google Business Profile (fka Google My Business) ratings and the number of reviews received

 - Your responsiveness to customers who reach out via LSAs – This includes jobs you decline.